jcgrif/2616E/README.md

 * You can not use any of our trademarks or logos.
 * You can sell our source.
 * You can create a sublicense, place warranty, and place patents on **your** parts of the program.

 *Note, please read the full license.
 The above list does not classify as our license.*

+## Usage
+You may use our software in your own robot as long as you follow our license (information above).